andyprasetya/nodejs-webmap-learn/README.md

 So, let's start from the scratch.

 1. Install [NodeJS](https://nodejs.org/en/).
-2. Update [NPM](https://www.npmjs.com/) which is installed automatically when installing NodeJS, by issuing command:
+2. Update [NPM](https://www.npmjs.com/) which is installed automatically when installing NodeJS, by issuing command (as a superuser/root):
 ```
 # npm update -g npm
 ```